armon/hlld/README.md

 If a precision is provided the set will be created with the given bits of precision, otherwise the configured default value will be used.
 If a maximum epsilon is provided, that will be used to compute a precision, otherwise the configured default is used.
 You can optionally specify in_memory to force the set to not be persisted to disk.
+If both precision and eps are specified, it is not specified which one will be used.
+Generally, only one should be provided, as the other will be computed.

 As an example::